Josef Lebovic Catalogue - Heide Smith Photographer

 Vintage Photographs.
 A vintage print is usually described as is "a photograph printed within a very few years of the date when the negative was made".
 Usually, "a very few years" means two years, but some professionals in this field (including Ansel Adams) say five years.
 The use of the word "negative" in the definition, implies that an image printed from a digital file cannot be a vintage print, although this may change in the future.
 Collectors typically place a higher value on a vintage print than a later print, or digital print.
 You can read a more detailed description in my Vintage Photographs Gallery

 Digital Photographs.
 The first digital camera appeared in 1975, and digital printers were available by the early 1990s, but I didn't "go digital" until about 2000.
-So, although the image may have been shot on either an analogue or a digital camera, the print must have been printed on a digital printer.
+So, although the image may have been shot on either an analogue or a digital camera, the print has been printed on a digital printer.

-On collecting photographs
+on collecting photographs

 Obviously, not everyone who buys our photographs is a collector, but if you follow the steps that most prudent collectors take, you will almost certainly make wiser decisions - and make fewer mistakes.
 So here are a few ideas.